-Cards like the Chase Sapphire Reserve and Chase Sapphire Preferred are two of our most recommended.
-But this time, let’s look at two other cards that have proven to be considerable contenders for your personal line of Chase cards–the Chase Freedom vs. the Chase Freedom Unlimited.
+Cards like the Chase Sapphire Reserve and Chase Sapphire Preferred are two of our most recommended rewards card.
+In this article, let’s look at two cards that have proven to be considerable contenders and complimentary to your Sapphire card – the Chase Freedom Flex vs. the Chase Freedom Unlimited.

 If you’re counting the reasons why we love Chase credit cards, you won’t run out of any.
-We all love Chase because of its impressive line of personal and business credit cards and the offers that these cards give to their owners.
-Not to mention how these cards can tie into the Chase Ultimate Rewards program.
+We all love Chase because of its impressive line of personal and business credit cards and the offers that these cards give to their cardholders.
+Not to mention, all of these cards play well with the Chase Ultimate Rewards program.

 However, choosing a card that works best for you out of the many options available may prove to be difficult.
 Because of Chase’s 5/24 rule, having a carefully planned credit card strategy for your Chase cards is a must.

-The Chase Freedom and Chase Freedom Unlimited may appear identical but are actually not.
-There are only a few similarities between these two cards such as zero annual fees and hefty sign-up bonuses.
-Apart from these, all other features vary.
-Important Note: These cards are marketed as cash back cards, but you can elect to get points instead.
+The Chase Freedom Flex and Chase Freedom Unlimited may appear identical but are actually not.
+The similarities between these two cards zero annual fees and good sign-up bonuses.
+Apart from these, many features vary.
+Important Note: These cards are marketed as cash back cards, but you actually earn Chase points.
+Then, you can elect to use the points or get cash back.
+For that reason, I will use the earning in the form of “3x” for points earned instead of “3%” for cash back.

 When it comes to earning points, the Chase Freedom Unlimited structure is very straightforward at 1.5% cashback (or 1.5x points) on all purchases.

-On the other hand, the Chase Freedom is more complicated at 5% cashback (or 5x points) on your first $1,500 spent on different bonus categories (rotating), and then 1% back on everything else.
+On the other hand, the Chase Freedom Flex is more complicated with 5% cashback (or 5x points) on your first $1,500 spent on different bonus categories (rotating), and then 1x back on everything else.
 The rotating categories differ per quarter.
 For instance, in 2019, Q1 categories included gas stations and pharmacies while Q2 included grocery stores.
-Because of this rotating nature, Chase Freedom users have to register their card every quarter to be entitled to the 5% cashback.
+Because of this rotating nature, Chase Freedom Flex users have to register their card every quarter to be entitled to the 5x cashback.
 Don’t worry though, the registration process is relatively simple and Chase sends out notifications beforehand to make sure you’re in the loop.

-The Sign-up bonuses for both the Chase Freedom and Chase Freedom Unlimited are similar.
+The Sign-up bonuses for both the Chase Freedom Flex and Chase Freedom Unlimited are similar.

 Current offer are listed here: